 This is an exciting time to join the University, and you could play an important part in our future development.
 We look forward to receiving your application.

-Loughborough University is one of the country's leading universities, highly regarded and justifiably proud of its many achievements.
+Loughborough University is one of the country's leading universities.
+We are highly regarded and proud of our many achievements.

 UK League Tables